Hong Kong with kids – fun places to goHong Kong is like a second home to us.

 It’s a bit tricky to find this place as it’s in a building with lots of other businesses.
 You can check out their Facebook page to see a map.

-This is probably our favourite place in all of HK and if we ever lived in HK long-term we would choose to live here.
+This is probably one of our favourite places to visit in Hong Kong for family.
+If we ever lived in HK long-term we would choose to live here.
 It has a relaxed feel, is on the coast, has some great beaches and hikes and maintains a small town feel (although it is extremely busy on weekends).

 HK Science museum